Prime Minister Jacinda Ardern's perks: Concert tickets from U2's Bono, Time magazine subscription

 • Comment: Jacinda Ardern must make social media giants pay their way

+The list shows that National leader Simon Bridges was also given tickets to the show – but from Live Nation.

-She was also given tickets to see Elton John from CRS Music.
+Ardern was also given tickets to see Elton John from CRS Music.

 Ardern met John before his concert, she revealed late last year.